If you’re leading or part of a startup, you likely look up to companies like Slack, Netflix, and Airbnb.

 Word-of-mouth: Create a great product that people love and make it easy for them to share it with colleagues, friends, and peers.

-Utilize paid advertising: Paid advertising, especially on social media, is a cost-effective way to circulate your product without the need for expensive in-house sales staff.
+Utilize paid advertising: Paid advertising, especially as part of your social media plan, is a cost-effective way to circulate your product without the need for expensive in-house sales staff.

 Continue to monopolize: That sounds like wickedness, doesn’t it?
 Actually, it makes sense.
 By integrating a host of apps and features and continually growing, Slack makes itself more powerful and indispensable.